anshika0singh099-sys/Digital-Literacy-project/README.md

 In today’s time, most of our work — whether it is studying, communicating, or submitting assignments — depends on digital platforms.
 Through this project, I got the opportunity to not only learn about these tools but also use them practically.
 Each task in this project focused on a different aspect of digital literacy, such as awareness, online presence, communication, and cyber safety.

-Overall, this project helped me understand how to be more responsible and confident while using digital technologies.